 In lieu of flowers, memorials may be made to the Gideons International or Floyd United Methodist Church.

 Share a memory:www.searcymceuenfuneralhome.com

-To send flowers to Doyle's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Doyle Freeman Slaten, please visit our floral store.